 Sorry, folks, but I don’t have any ideas for getting around this, aside from copying and pasting the job posting and sending it straight back to the HR lackey with a header that includes your name and contact information.

-In a dumbed-down world, maybe we’ve no choice but to pretend that we are dumb-dumbs, too.
+In a dumbed-down world, maybe we’ve no choice but to act like dumb-dumbs, too.

 So, what is a job seeker to do?